ametnes/terraform-provider-ametnes/docs/resources/service.md

 page_title: "ametnes_service Resource - terraform-provider-ametnes"
 subcategory: ""
 description: |-
   Creates and manages a data service resource.
-All data service resources created must be attached to a network resource.
+The network attribute is optional; if omitted, a network is automatically created.
 ---

 # ametnes_service (Resource)

 Creates and manages a data service resource.
-All data service resources created must be attached to a network resource.
+The `network` attribute is optional; if omitted, a network resource is automatically created.

+~> If resource creation fails (the resource enters `ERROR` state), the provider will fail immediately with an error.
+It does not wait for a timeout.

 ## Example Usage